cosmos/gravity-bridge/README.md

 $ ebcli query account cosmos1pjtgu0vau2m52nrykdpztrt887aykue0hq7dfh --trust-node
 ```

+We are working on implementing custom parameters to the 'yarn peggy:lock' command.
+Currently, you can add custom parameters to the lock transaction using an online service such as Remix.

-### Running on the testnet
+## Running the bridge on the Ropsten testnet

-To run the Ethereum Bridge on the testnet, repeat the steps for running locally except for the following changes:
+To run the Ethereum Bridge on the Ropsten testnet, repeat the steps for running locally with the following changes:

 ```
+# Add environment variable MNEMONIC from your MetaMask account
+# Add environment variable INFURA_PROJECT_ID from your Infura account.

-# Specify the ropsten network via a --network flag for the following commands...
+# Specify the Ropsten network via a --network flag for the following commands...
 $ yarn migrate --network ropsten
 $ yarn peggy:address --network ropsten
 $ yarn peggy:lock --network ropsten

-# Start ebrelayer with ropsten network websocket
+# Start ebrelayer with Ropsten network websocket
 $ ebrelayer init wss://ropsten.infura.io/ [PEGGY_DEPLOYED_ADDRESS] LogLock\(bytes32,address,bytes,address,uint256,uint256\) validator --chain-id=testing
 ```